codoworks/go-boilerplate/README.md

 #### Administration

-A well-designed service should also enable the user to perform certain administrative tasks out of the box, like providing a specific user with a given email address, system-admin permissions and so on.
-It's likely that a user interface for such feature is not a priority on your product roadmap, hence an API was never developed so you can't use Postman to do it.
-For this type of scenario, this boilerplate is shipped with tasks that you can easily extend and execute via command line.
+A well-designed service should also enable the user to perform certain administrative tasks out of the box, like providing a specific user with a given email address or system admin permission.
+It's likely that a user interface for such feature is not a priority on your product roadmap, hence an API is never developed and as a result, you cannot make use of Postman.
+To prevent this type of scenario, this boilerplate is shipped with tasks that you can easily extend and execute via command line.

 #### Database